nitin649/English_to_Hindi_Translation/README.md

 # Project Structure

-1. For the purpose of this project, we will use online dataset of english and hindi sentences.
+1. For the purpose of this project,I have used online dataset of english and hindi sentences.

 ## Model Aerchitecture